 Although the professional dental market in which the Company operates has experienced consolidation, it is still a fragmented industry.
 The Company continues to focus on opportunities to expand the Company's product offerings through acquisitions.
 Management believes that there will continue to be adequate opportunities to participate as a consolidator in the industry for the foreseeable future.
-As further discussed in Note 4 to the Unaudited Consolidated Condensed Financial Statements, during 2006 the Company purchased Prident International, Inc. in order to provide the Company's U.S. laboratory customers with a broader offering of services in order to provide them with an alternative to current offshore services.
+As further discussed in Note 4 to the Unaudited Consolidated Condensed Financial Statements, during 2006 the Company has purchased several small businesses.